Enzyme-free and gentle Tissue Dissociation

 Key Features

 The TIGR system enables fast, enzyme-free tissue dissociation compatible with standard cell strainers.
-It includes a benchtop instrument and a grinding tube with a rotor-stator unit featuring counter-rotating teeth.
+It includes a benchtop instrument and a sterile, disposable 50mL grinding tube with a rotor-stator unit featuring counter-rotating teeth.

 With adjustable parameters—such as duration, rotation, and speed—researchers can tailor protocols easily through the TIGR software.
 The entire process takes less than two minutes, far quicker than traditional enzyme-based methods that can take up to an hour.

-The grinding unit interlocks with rows of teeth that can be moved against each other.
-The free rotation of the grinding teeth draws the tissue sample into the free space applying adequate amounts of shearing and milling force to gently isolate single cell from the tissue.
-The space between the grinding teeth and their fin-shaped geometry allows efficient extraction of viable single cells.
-The stator is the part that does not move, while the rotor is moved bidirectionally, depending on your customizable programming, allowing for user-defined and -controlled dissociation of the cell tissue.
+The grinding unit features interlocking rows of teeth that move against each other.
+As the grinding teeth rotate freely, they draw the tissue sample into the interstitial space, applying controlled shearing and milling forces to gently dissociate single cells from the tissue.
+The fin-shaped geometry and spacing between the teeth enable efficient isolation of viable cells.
+The stator remains stationary, while the rotor moves bidirectionally based on customizable programming—allowing precise, user-defined control over the tissue dissociation process.

-Optimized Workflow: Using the TIGR for tissue grinding and dissociation involves a simple, standardized process.
-Under sterile conditions, the tissue sample is placed between the rotor and stator, along with a liquid medium for cell suspension.
-Next, the cell strainer and tube are positioned over the grinding compartment.
-The tube is then removed from the sterile area and placed upside down in a TIGR slot, allowing the rotor to connect with the slot’s rotation gear.
-After initiating the grinding protocol through the TIGR software, the tube is removed, flipped right side up, and the suspension passes through the cell strainer.
-The final steps—centrifugation and resuspension—produce a ready-to-use single-cell suspension.
-This efficient, easy-to-follow workflow eliminates the need for enzymatic dissociation, saving time, effort, cost, and reducing potential errors.
+Tissue dissociation with the TIGR system follows a straightforward, standardized protocol.
+Under sterile conditions, the tissue sample is placed between the rotor and stator, along with an appropriate liquid medium for cell suspension.
+A cell strainer and collection tube are then positioned above the grinding compartment.
+The tube is transferred from the sterile environment and inserted upside down into a designated TIGR slot, where the rotor engages with the slot’s drive mechanism.

 Established Protocols